starter-code/res-gen/.github/ISSUE_TEMPLATE/spike.md

 ---
 name: Research Spike
 about: Research a topic that will lead to a feature or fix
-title: '[SPIKE] Default Spike Title'
+title: 'Default Spike Title'
-labels: ''
+labels: 'spike'
 assignees: ''
 ---